 3rd wire - 110 cm

 4th wire - 160 cm

 As the roots get bigger, the offshoots grow faster and therefore each wire spacing progressively increases.
 Don't be too eager to string up your trellis wires as an unclipped offshoot can get damaged by the wire especially with wind.
 It's always a good idea to let the majority of a tree-row's uprights grow beyond the wire line before installing the wire.

 A Mature UFO Orchard

 This photo is from Lake Terrace, our neighbour's orchard.
 These are 6 year old cherry trees in full blossom whose uprights are clipped to the fifth wire.
-It is a to class orchard by design and operation and produces well over 100 tonnes of cherries across 6ha per season.
+It is an A-class orchard by design and operation, and produces well over 100 tonnes of cherries across 6ha per season.

-Lake Terrace is the orchard we have been modelling our orchard off, and we thank the Van Gool family for all their help and advice.
-You couldn't with for a more open and welcoming set of people.
+Lake Terrace is the orchard we have been modelling off, and we thank the Van Gool family for all their help and advice.
+You couldn't wish for a more open and welcoming set of people.